 The United States Air Force Academy Band uses the power of music to honor our nation’s heroes, inspire Air Force personnel and the nation they serve, and communicate Air Force excellence to millions around the world.
-Under the command of Lieutenant Colonel Daniel L. Price, the Academy Band provides year-round support to the United States Air Force Academy and the 4,000 students in the cadet wing, helping build and motivate leaders of character to serve our country as officers in the United States Air Force.
+Under the command of Lieutenant Colonel Daniel L. Price, the Academy Band provides year-round support to the United States Air Force Academy and the 4,000 students in the cadet wing, helping develop outstanding leaders of character to serve our country as officers in the United States Air Force and United States Space Force.
 Moreover, performance teams travel throughout the United States assisting the Air Force Academy in recruiting students excited to pursue a world-class education and rewarding career.

 Beyond supporting the Air Force Academy, the band travels throughout the states of Colorado, Idaho, Kansas, Montana, New Mexico, North and South Dakota, Utah, and Wyoming showcasing the excellence and professionalism of the United States Air Force and the Air Force Academy.
 These community relations concerts seek to inspire patriotism and service, and connect our nation’s citizens to their armed forces.
 Performing groups and individuals also regularly offer clinics to junior high, high school, and university students.
 Furthermore, band members are honored to deploy in support of the U.S. Air Forces Central Command mission, promoting troop morale, diplomacy, and outreach to international communities.
 Typically the Academy Band shares information about the Air Force and Air Force Academy missions with 1.5 million live audience members, 75 million television viewers, and over 400,000 radio listeners each year.